Why Some Couples Choose Pre-Engagement Counseling And How It Can Help

 Why couples counseling before marriage can be a good idea

 It’s common for people to think of relationship counseling mainly as something unhappy spouses do to avoid divorce.
 Yet this may not be the only use — or even the best use — of couples therapy.
-There’s good reason to think that it can have a preventative effect, helping your marriage avoid trouble later on.
+There’s good reason to believe that it can have a preventative effect, helping your marriage avoid trouble later on.

 Research in this area is still somewhat limited, but current evidence points toward benefits.
 A 2004 meta-analysis found that on average, couples who had completed some type of premarital counseling were 30% more satisfied in their marriages than those who hadn’t.
 They demonstrated better interpersonal skills and better overall relationship quality.